andrew-paterson/json-index-from-html/README.md

 Function (optional)

-By default, the `href` property of each item in the index will be the filepath relatiove to the `sourceDir`.
-This can be customised by passing a function as `hrefFunction`, which received the relative file path as its only argument.
+By default, the `href` property of each item in the index will be the filepath relative to the `sourceDir`.
+This can be customised by passing a function as `hrefFunction`, which receives the relative file path as its only argument.

 #### hrefFunction examples